Nianca-Chetty103/Habit-Tracker-App/README.md

 ## How does it help the community
 - keep them on track with daily tasks.
+- makes users more productive.
+- encourages users to do more in less time

 ## Tech Stack
 - javascript